 - Take the gamble out of filing your taxes by filling out your Form W-4 correctly and submitting it to your employer.
 You can even download the form online for free.

 - Don’t forget to account for ALL your income sources when determining your withholdings.
 This may require you to make extra withholdings or estimated payments.

 - Any time your tax situation changes (you get a raise, get married, take on a mortgage, have a child, etc.) make sure to update your W-4 to reflect this.

 - Put your money to work instead of lending it to the IRS for nothing.
 Don’t use your tax refund as a method of forced savings.
 Instead, set up an automatic transfer to your investment accounts to make saving painless.

 - Avoid penalties for paying too little tax throughout the year.
 We already talked about why refunds aren’t as great as they seem, but paying unnecessary penalties is even worse.
 Having the correct with-holdings can avoid this.

 The biggest takeaway is this: you have more control over your taxes than you might think.
 It’s not a coin flip or a roll of the dice.
 It’s you.
-With a little work you can stop fearing tax season and the IRS.
+With a little work and tax planning, you can stop fearing tax season and the IRS.
 Taxes are a huge part of your life, and by learning to control them, you can begin to take charge of your financial future.